 If you do not discuss issues with us, ignore our letters or break agreements, firm action will be taken.
 If after you have received help and advice you are still making no attempt to reduce your arrears or you continue to break agreements we will begin action against you.
-This could be asking your lender to pay on your behalf (which will increase your costs) or we could ask the court for the forfeiture of your lease.
-This would be the last resort as it means you losing your home.
+This could be asking your lender to pay on your behalf (which will increase your costs) or we could ask the First Tier Tribunal to forfeit your lease.
+For shared ownership properties we could apply for possession of your property at the county court for non payment of rent.
+Or we could apply for an injunction for breaking the terms of your lease by not paying your charges/rent.

-Defect Period (New Build Properties Only)
+Defects (New Build Properties Only)

-Karbon Homes contract with the builder includes a The current suppliers have been informed that, \\1or 2 (2 years if NHBC only 1 year if LABC) year defects liability period from the date the property was formally completed, which in this case was
+Karbon Homes contract with the builder includes a 1or 2 (2 years if NHBC only 1 year if LABC) year defects liability period from the date the property was formally completed, which in this case was